 With regards to Writing, we intend for pupils to be able to plan, revise and evaluate their writing.
 To be able to do this effectively, pupils will focus on developing effective transcription and effective composition.
 They will also develop an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
 We also intend for pupils to leave school being able to use fluent, legible and speedy handwriting with accurate spelling.

 With regards to Spelling, we intend for our children to be secure in their phonics knowledge and use blending and segmenting to help them spell accurately.
 Pupils will be taught how to work out and clarify the meanings of unknown words; words with more than one meaning and the relationships between words.

-In Key Stage One, phonics is taught in small groups following Letters and Sounds, Jolly Phonics and the LCP programme.
+In Key Stage One, phonics is taught in small groups following 'Bug Club Phonics'.
 A banded reading scheme called ‘Bug Club’, published by Pearson, is used throughout school (supplemented by Oxford Reading Tree) until children are confident ‘free readers’, at which point they are able to select from our well-stocked library.
 Children from Year One to Year Six take part in weekly 'guided' reading sessions during which they develop their reading (decoding) and comprehension (understanding) skills and knowledge of the structure and feature of texts.